kevgol0/colorconsole/README.md

-# colorconsole
+#ColorConsole
-a different color scheme for logback loggers
+This project creates an appender with alternate color schemes for logback